XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 # Trading on Ripple #

 After the issuances have been created in Ripple, they can be freely transferred and traded by Ripple users.
+There are several consequences of this situation:

-- Anyone can buy/sell EUR@ACME on Ripple
+- Anyone can buy/sell EUR@ACME on Ripple, if they create a trust line to ACME's issuing account first.
+If ACME issues multiple currencies on Ripple, a separate trust line is necessary for each.
-    - including users who don't have ACME accounts (caveat: requireauth flag)
+    - This includes users who do not have an account with ACME Exchange.
+In order to withdraw the funds successfully from ACME, users still have to create ACME accounts.
+    - If ACME wants to limit who can hold EUR@ACME on Ripple, ACME must enable the [`RequireAuth` flag](#requireauth) for its cold wallet account and then manually approve trust lines.
-- Ripple users trading and sending EUR@ACME to one another requires no intervention by ACME
+- Ripple users trading and sending EUR@ACME to one another requires no intervention by ACME.

-<span class='draft-comment'>TODO: Elaborate on this section.</span>
+- All exchanges and balances on Ripple are publicly viewable in the shared, global ledger.

+Exchanging EUR@ACME for other currencies within Ripple requires market makers who are willing to exchange other Ripple issuances for EUR@ACME.
+Market makers are just Ripple accounts with trust lines for EUR@ACME as well as other currencies or issuers, who create orders (called "offers" in the Ripple ledger) to exchange currency.
+The cost of exchanging EUR@ACME for another currency depends on the quantity and quality of orders.

+To facilitate exchanging currency, ACME may decide to become its own market maker.
+For various reasons, we recommend using a separate Ripple account for trading.

 ## Fees and Revenue Sources ##